H. J. Fleure: Early years

 Fleure was born in Guernsey on 6 June 1877, the son of Jean Fleure and Marie Le Rougetel.
 He often astonished friends and relatives in the mid-twentieth century by recounting how his father had been taken to visit the battlefield of Waterloo shortly after the battle (his father was born in 1803 and died in 1889).
 In 1897, he attended the University of Wales, Aberystwyth, where he founded the Student Representative Council.
 He graduated B.Sc. with first-class honours in late 1901 and was offered a University Fellowship.
 He went on to study at the Zoological Institute in Zurich, Switzerland.

 Career

 Returning to Wales, Fleure became head of the Department of Zoology at Aberystwyth in 1908.
 He assisted Professor Patrick Geddes with the mounting of the Cities and Town Planning Exhibition in Dublin in August 1914.
 From 1914 to 1920 he was president of Aberystwyth Old Students' Association.
 In 1917, he became Professor of Anthropology and Geography at the university, holding the post until 1930, when he became professor of geography at Victoria University, Manchester.
+He was elected to membership of the Manchester Literary and Philosophical Society on 2 February 1932 and President of the Society 1940–44.
 He was made a Fellow of the Royal Society in 1936.
 Following his retirement in 1944, he was president of the Royal Anthropological Institute from 1945 to 1947.